Fordalex/power-in-numbers/README.md

 - When the user would like to add a session all they need to press is the 'add' tab on their profile and select 'Add Session' then fill out the form.

 The form the user will have to fill out, to add a session will change depending on what session type the user is adding, the required information from the user will change and be stored to the database differently.
 Walking, running, cycling these are pretty much the same as they are units of distance and the user's inputs will be used to calculate their average speed.
-The user can choose from two different options miles and km, this information will be used later on for the conversions.
+The user can choose from two different options miles and km, this information will be saved to the DB and used later on for the conversions.
 The Weightlifting session type is different because one session might consist of three exercises and the next workout might consist of forty-three so it was important to make sure the form could handle this type of scalability.
 After the form has been completed the user will be redirceted to their profile to view their sesssions.

 - To log a record is very similar to adding a session, a record is added by clicking on the 'Add' tab on the their profile and pressing 'Save Record' then filling out the form.

-This form had to be a little different becuase the user will be saving just one record so the table for 'weightlifting' doesn't have to scale the same way, but I have added a dropdown from the exercise, so that later on I can create a stats page for the records.
+This form had to be a little different because the user will be saving just one record so the table for 'weightlifting' doesn't have to scale the same way, but I have added a dropdown from the exercise, so that later on I can create a stats page for the records.
 After the form had been been saved the user will be redirected to the 'PRs' page.

 - finally creating a training plan, again the user will need to be on their 'Profile' and press the 'Add' tab and select 'Create Program'.

-This form had to be a little more complicated becuase first I have to find out how many weeks the user wants to create the training plan over and also what days are going to be training days and rest days.
-After this infomration has been given the tables for the days can be appended to the page and filled in by the user, when completed this training plan will be saved to the 'Training Plans' page for all the users to use.
+This form had to be a little more complicated because first I have to find out how many weeks the user wants to create the training plan over and also what days are going to be training days and rest days.
+After this infomration has been given the tables for the days can be appended to the page and filled in by the user.
+When completed, this training plan will be saved to the 'Training Plans' page for all the users to use.

 - Setting up a training plan, When on the 'Training Plans' page the user can select one of the many training plans available on the page.
 After they have selected a training plan that suits their goals the user will need to add the weight that they would like to use and this will be saved to 'Your Training Plans' page.